godfreybwaira/shani-ob/README.md

 **Explanation:**

-when `div` load or page loaded send the following headers `x-powered-by` and `accept` and get content from "/users/3/activities" and insert into this `div`.
+when page loaded send the headers `x-powered-by` and `accept` then get content from "/users/3/activities" and insert into this `div`.

 ### 1.4 `shani-plugin`